 This year’s contest saw 16 entries with soybean yields topping 80 bushels per acre, and seven topping 90 bushels per acre.

-Winners will be recognized at district soybean meetings in early 2018, with the statewide winners recognized during the Missouri Soybean Association annual meeting in Jefferson City at the end of January.
+Winners will be recognized at district soybean meetings in early 2019, with the statewide winners also honored during the Missouri Soybean Association annual meeting in Jefferson City at the end of January.
 Winners are listed below, along with the seed variety used to reach their top-tier yields.